 Telos is a proud supporter of TAPS, Tragedy Assistance Program for Survivors, a 24/7 tragedy assistance resource for those who have suffered the loss of a military loved one, regardless of the relationship to the deceased or the circumstance of the death.
 Founded by Bonnie Carroll in 1994 following the death of her husband Brigadier General Tom Carroll, TAPS has established itself as the front line resource to the families and loved ones of our military men and women.
 TAPS provides comfort and care through comprehensive services and programs including peer-based emotional support, case work assistance, crisis intervention, and grief and trauma resources.

-Telos has been a longtime Presenting Sponsor of the TAPS Honor Guard Gala, fielded teams for the TAPS Run and Remember Team Army Ten-Miler and Marine Corps Marathon (MCM), and hosted a golf tournament with 100% or proceeds going back to TAPS.
-In addition, and through our strong partnership with Monumental Sports and Entertainment Foundation, the Washington Wizards and Washington Capitals, we have proudly sponsored the Courage Caps program, helping to raise funds and awareness for TAPS among sports fans.
+Telos has been a longtime Presenting Sponsor of the TAPS Honor Guard Gala.
+Through our strong partnership with Monumental Sports and Entertainment Foundation and Washington Capitals, we proudly sponsor the Courage Caps program, helping to raise funds and awareness for TAPS among sports fans.

-Telos has teamed with the nation’s largest coldwater conservation organization, Trout Unlimited (TU) to serve U.S. veterans.
-The TU Veterans Service Program works with veteran rehabilitation groups across the country, assisting veterans in rehabilitation after physical and emotional injuries.
-In addition to the unique therapeutic value of fly fishing, veterans are introduced to TU’s conservation work, youth education programs and various community outreach initiatives.
+Telos has teamed with the nation’s largest coldwater conservation organization, Trout Unlimited (TU), to serve U.S. combat veterans.
+The TU Veterans Service Partnership works with veteran rehabilitation groups across the country, assisting in rehabilitation from physical and emotional injuries.
+In addition to the unique therapeutic value of fly fishing, veterans are introduced to TU’s conservation work, youth education programs, and various community outreach initiatives.
 TU engages its extensive network of volunteers to introduce wounded and returning veterans to TU’s conservation work through fly fishing.
-Teaching fly casting basics and providing an introduction to conservation issues throughout the country, TU chapters and partner organizations provide instruction, camaraderie and local networks of anglers to veterans around the country.
+TU chapters and partner organizations provide instruction, camaraderie, and local networks of anglers to veterans around the country.

-Telos also provided support for the Wolf Trap Institute for Early Learning through the Arts and its Science, Technology, Engineering and Math (STEM) initiative.
+Telos is a Diamond Sponsor of the Wolf Trap Ball – an annual event that raises money for the Wolf Trap Foundation’s art and education programs, like the Institute for Early Learning through the Arts and its STEM initiative.
 Research shows that the arts support crucial developmental skills in creativity, critical thinking, collaboration, and communication.
 Funded in part by the US Department of Education, the initiative seeks to develop, evaluate, and disseminate arts-based STEM teaching strategies for pre-K and Kindergarten.
-Yielding research-based content and model programs that can be expanded and replicated throughout the Wolf Trap Institute’s national network of regional partners, this project will have a profound impact toward achieving STEM-related education goals for young children.
+Yielding research-based content and model programs that can be expanded and replicated throughout the Wolf Trap Institute’s national network of regional partners, this project has a profound impact on achieving STEM-related education goals for young children.